-In today’s hyper-competitive marketplace, good inventory management is an often overlooked but critical aspect for any ecommerce business.
+In today’s hyper-competitive marketplace, good inventory management is an often overlooked but critical aspect of any ecommerce business.
 It is vital that the inventory management process is efficient, cost effective, and accurate.
 If you do not have all of those components in place you may run considerable risk of failing to meet customer demand and losing money with your ecommerce fulfillment efforts.

 What is Inventory Management?

 Inventory management refers to tracking the goods a company has in stock.
 It includes such activities as ordering, restocking, storing and inventory forecasting.

 Strategically managing inventory gets more challenging in accordance with the growth of units sold.
 Inventory can also grow if new and more types of products are introduced and sold.
 The right inventory system can help manage inventory, and is a crucial part of supply chain management.

 Many small businesses think that outsourcing order fulfillment and product storage to a third-party logistics (3PL) provider means completely turning over the inventory management process to them.
 The truth is a 3PL can provide valuable tools and data that will allow a seller to successfully manage their inventory in the most efficient and cost effective manner possible.